 One of Volkswagen's key priorities with this seventh-generation Golf was to reclaim its position as one of the most efficient family hatches, a position it had been struggling to maintain in the latter years of Mk 6 production.
 So how has it gone about achieving these efficiency gains?
 The big one is a weight loss plan.
 Then there are aerodynamic advantages, lower internal friction in the engines and optimised gearing on not only the five and six-speed manuals but also the six and seven-speed DSG twin clutch units.
 All new Golf models - both diesel and petrol - come with a Stop/Start system as standard, along with battery regeneration.

 All well and good.
 What about the figures?
 The 1.6 TDI returns a combined cycle reading of 74.3mpg and emits just 99g/km in the process, so if you're collecting petrol station loyalty points, that toaster you're saving up for won't be yours until somewhere in the region of 2019.
 And you'll do even better if you specify this 1.6-litre TDI engine in BlueMotion' form, in which guise this car is capable of returning 88.3mpg on the combined cycle and hybrid-like CO2 emissions of 85g/km.

 In most other areas, the Golf forges inexorably onwards.
-Less weight and more space is always a good combination and a number of efficiency measures have brought impressive steps forward in the reduction f running costs.
+Less weight and more space is always a good combination and a number of efficiency measures have brought impressive steps forward in the reduction of running costs.
 You'll especially get the benefit of that if you specify this car in 1.6 TDI BlueMotion form.
-The styling is evolutionary but includes a number of interesting details, cabin quality is well up to par and residual values look promising.
+The revised styling is evolutionary but includes a number of interesting details, cabin quality is well up to par and residual values look promising.
 In short it's a Golf.
 A more polished, smarter Golf, but still a Golf.
 Reassuringly so.